Launching an Instance Using Manual Launch

 - Select Create a new security group.

-- Enter a Security Group Name.
+- Enter a Security Group Name and, if desired, a description.

 - Configure the SSH rule, and click Add Rule to configure additional rules as required.